RimeetMavani/weather-mcp--build/README.md

 python agent.py
 ```

-The agent lists MCP tools, lets the LLM pick one for your question, calls the tool, and returns an HTML answer.
+The agent lists MCP tools, lets the Groq LLM pick one for your question, calls the tool, and returns an HTML answer.

 ### 5. Serve the HTML inbox UI (port 8080)